cathieG/N_Gram/README.md

 * [3 Report](#3-report)

 ---
-**IMPORTANT**: As of right now, our code is not a script and cannot be interacted on command line.
-Everything is in google Colab(.ipynb).
-This README will be updated after we modity our code to be a script.

 # **1. Introduction**
 This project explores **code completion in Java**, leveraging **N-gram language modeling**.
 The N-gram model predicts the next token in a sequence by learning the probability distributions of token occurrences in training data.
 The model selects the most probable token based on learned patterns, making it a fundamental technique in natural language processing and software engineering automation.